 Know why you want the remodel.
 Some homeowners want a room addition to have a playroom for grandchildren visits.
 Others want to open up the floor plan to host more comfortable gatherings.
 But let’s say you want to add a guest room, rent it out and earn some extra income in the process.
 Wouldn’t it be beneficial to count with a contractor that could convert your garage, that way your guest room is not in the house, and deterring your privacy?

-Levi Construction has over ten years of experience designing, and building complete home remodels, second story additions, garage conversions, and room additions.
+Levi Design Build has over ten years of experience designing, and building complete home remodels, second story additions, garage conversions, and room additions.
 For more information on how we can asses you, you can contact us.

 Knowing the purpose you want to accomplish with your remodel will allow your meetings with potential contractors to be more efficient and your whole process smoother.